 Jason S on sprint.

-I entered trackstand compe.
-There was no run-off space at all .
+I tried trackstand competition.
 I couldn't last even a minute!
-Later the evening all of us went 'sento' where had an outdoor hot bath.
-Many foreigner's in Kyoto.
-I suppose Nona wasn't the popular in the ladies.
+Later the evening all of us went 'sento' where had an outdoor one.

 09-24-05